vfarcic/devops24/manuscript/99-cje-rancher-do.md

 ## Creating A Rancher Server

+The first step towards having a Kubernetes cluster is to have a Rancher server.
+Once it's up and running, we'll be able to use it to spin a Kubernetes cluster.

 We'll need a DigitalOcean token that will allow us to authenticate with its API.
 Please open the API Tokens screen.

 ```bash